What Causes Cerebral Palsy?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

 Cerebral palsy is a medical condition that involves muscle contractions and involuntary reflexive movements in some or all of the body.
-The condition affects the posture, coordination, and balance of the individual who has it.
-The symptoms of cerebral palsy can range widely, from mild muscle movements to debilitating seizures, vision and hearing problems, and intellectual disabilities.
-Cerebral palsy is associated with brain development or injury before, during, or after birth.
-There are various types of brain damage that can cause different types of cerebral palsy.
+The condition affects posture, muscle tone, coordination, and fine motor skills.
+The neurological symptoms of cerebral palsy can range widely, from mild muscle movements to debilitating seizures, vision and hearing problems, and intellectual disabilities.

-What Causes the Brain Damage that Leads to Cerebral Palsy?
+What Causes The Brain Damage That Leads To Cerebral Palsy?

 Some of the common causes of a disruption in a child’s brain development are: